Distributing closed-source frameworks with SPM

 Before we wrap up, let’s touch on licensing.

-I want developers to sign up for a Pro license, then register the license when they launch their app.
-I want the license engine to be capable of handling multiple parameters, while still keeping it simple.
+I want developers to sign up for a Pro license, then register their license key to start using the Pro package.
+I want the license engine to be capable of handling multiple parameters.

-I have therefore developed a license engine that makes it possible to base licenses on these factors:
+I therefore created a license engine that makes it possible to define different properties, constraints and configurations to a license, such as:

-• Number of developers (e.g. ssh access to the repo)
+- Number of developers (ssh access to the repo)

-I have decided to start with a Basic, Silver and Gold tier setup, where each tier unlocks all pro features, but a different amount of locales.
-As more features are added, I will experiment with these parameters.
+I decided to start with a Basic, Silver & Gold tier setup, where each tier unlocks a different set of features and locales.
+As more features are added, I will experiment with this more.

 Conclusion

-I would love to hear your thoughts about this model.
-Do you see any pros and cons, risks and missed opportunities?
-At the end of the day, I hope that I have found a good balance between providing a powerful and completely free and open platform with a way for people and companies to upgrade with features that they could build themselves if they’d like, but choose to go the pro route for to save time.
+I hope that I have found a good balance between providing a powerful and completely free and open platform with a way for people and companies to upgrade with features that they could build themselves, but choose to go the pro route for to save time.

-I hope that this text has been an interesting read.
-I’m excited to release this into the open and see if the model holds up in real life.
+I hope that this has been an interesting read.
+I’m excited to release this and to see if the model holds up in real life.
 You can find more information on the KeyboardKit website.